nextbreakpoint/flink-client/README.md

 # flink-client

-This library provides a Java client for managing and monitoring Apache Flink via the [Monitoring REST API](https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/rest_api.html).
+This library provides a Java client for managing Apache Flink via the [Monitoring REST API](https://ci.apache.org/projects/flink/flink-docs-stable/monitoring/rest_api.html).

-The client is generated with [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) from an OpenAPI specification file and it is **currently in alpha version**.
+The client is generated with [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) from an OpenAPI specification file.

 ## License